sonbyj01/sonbyj01.github.io/_posts/2020-05-24-Automate-web-scrapping-weather.markdown

 traces that you added before, within that order as well.
 For example, if you add a trace that plots date-time vs. temperature and then add another trace that plots date-time vs. dew point, then by specifying the 'visible' option as [True, True] will plot both graphs while [True, False] will only plot the date-time vs. temperature graph.
 The graph of the data that I've collected so far can be viewed [here].

+And there it goes ladies and gentlemen, that's it!

+If you liked this post, make sure you give it a thumbs up and smash that subscribe butto...
+Oh wait...
+Wrong platform...

+Thanks for reading -

+sonbyj01

 ['torrent']: https://en.wikipedia.org/wiki/BitTorrent
 [Wunderground]: https://www.wunderground.com/